open-ephys/onix-docs/source/Hardware Guide/Headstages/headstage-neuropix-1e.rst

 Coaxial Link
 ***********************************
-For details on data serialiation and headstage gateware, have a look at the :doc:`serialization` page, which describes how coax headstages operatate in general terms.
+For details on data serialization and headstage gateware, have a look at the :doc:`serialization` page, which describes how coax headstages operate in general terms.
 The Neuropixels-1.0e Headstage has the following coaxial link
 properties: